 Like a sole proprietorship, all of the LLC’s profit and losses pass through to the owners’ individual tax returns.
-Personal income and self-employment tax also needs to be withheld by each owner.
+Personal income and self-employment tax also need to be withheld by each owner.
 There is also more paperwork involved.
-The Secretary of State requires you to file Articles of Organization (there is a fee).
+The Secretary of State requires you to file the Articles of Organization (there is a fee).
 And, it’s considered good form to draft an operating agreement for your LLC.
 This agreement lays out what is expected of each LLC owner.

 So, why form an LLC?
 Unlike sole proprietorships, LLCs offer better asset protection, including shielding owners from personal liability.
-This can happen if your business gets sued for negligence, caught up in illegal activity, or in the event one of your co-owners is found responsible for personal wrongdoing.
+This can happen if your business gets sued for negligence, caught up in illegal activity, or in the event, one of your co-owners is found responsible for personal wrongdoing.